About Rehabilitation Matters

 The values that guide all content are:

-- Respect for others at all times, acknowledging the validity of differences;
+- Respect for others always, acknowledging the presence and validity of differences;

-- Justice and equity, ensuring fairness in the allocation of any resource ;
+- Justice and equity, ensuring fairness in the allocation of any resource and in allowing people to react to anything I say.

 - Honesty and openness, not knowingly omitting relevant information or giving false information;